 World Powers Reach a Nuclear Agreement With Iran

-In 2002, U.S. officials claimed that Iran had embarked on a nuclear weapons program.
-U.S. researchers published satellite photographs of what they identified as a large uranium enrichment plant and a heavy water plant, crucial equipment in the production of nuclear weapons.
-The United States and its allies asserted that Iran intended to build a nuclear weapon, despite the country’s denials and the IAEA’s statement that Iran had not violated its commitments.
-In 2015, the United States, China, France, Germany, Russia, the United Kingdom, and the European Union reached a nuclear agreement with Iran after years of negotiation, known as the Joint Comprehensive Plan of Action (JCPOA).
-After Iran agreed to limit its nuclear program and subject its nuclear facilities to much stricter monitoring than ordinary International Atomic Energy Agency safeguards, the United States and others relaxed sanctions on Iran’s economy.
-But in 2018, U.S. President Donald J. Trump announced that the United States would withdraw from the deal and reimposed sanctions on Iran.
+In 2002, a large uranium enrichment plant and heavy water plant, crucial equipment in the production of nuclear weapons, were discovered in Iran.
+The discovery led the United States and its allies to believe Iran intended to build a nuclear weapon, despite the country’s denials.
+In 2015, the United States, China, France, Germany, Russia, the United Kingdom, and the European Union reached a nuclear agreement with Iran after years of negotiation.
+This agreement was known as the Joint Comprehensive Plan of Action (JCPOA).
+By agreeing to limit its nuclear program and subject its nuclear facilities to much stricter monitoring than ordinary IAEA safeguards, the United States and others relaxed sanctions on Iran’s economy.
+But in 2018, President Donald Trump announced the U.S. withdrawal from the deal.
+Shortly thereafter, the United States re-imposed sanctions on Iran.

 A model of the first Chinese H-bomb (H639-23) is displayed in Beijing on September 21, 2009, at an exhibition showcasing the achievements China has made in the past six decades.